kboghe/NordVPN-switcher/README.md

 terminate_VPN(settings)
 ```
-if you want to rotate between servers in an infite loop, you can use the while true statement:
+if you want to rotate between servers in an infinite loop, you can use the while true statement:

 ```
 while True: